sabrinapeters/sdrp.old/README.md

-Sabrina's Guide to Blogging with Jekyll
+## Sabrina's Guide to Blogging with Jekyll
----

 This is a handy guide for Sabrina to run her blog locally and update and maintain it.

-## Running Gulp
+## Running Development Tasks

 Make sure you have the latest version of Node.js installed, `brew install node`.
 If the command `brew` isn't found install [Homebrew](http://brew.sh/).

-Next we need to have gulp installed:
+Next we need to have yarn installed:

 ```
-$ npm install -g gulpjs/gulp#4.0 gulp-cli
+brew install yarn
 ```

 Now we run install on the project directory:

 ```
-$ npm install && npm start
+$ yarn && yarn start
 ```

 ### Serving Jekyll